krantos/code-challenge-factorial/bug-report/README.md

 # Lighthouse Analysis Report

-Using the Lighthouse automated tool developed by Google, we can have more quality details.
+Using the Lighthouse automated tool, developed by Google, we can have more quality details.

-After analyze http://qainterview.pythonanywhere.com/ the report presents a brief information with indicators
+The report analysis presents its information with indicators, and interesting points to consider.

 <img src="/bug-report/images/lighthouse_1.png" width="650px">

-One helpful feature is the javascript analyzer wich can tell us about some vulnerabilities in the app.
+One helpful feature is the javascript analyzer which can tell us about some vulnerabilities in the app.

 <img src="/bug-report/images/lighthouse_2.png" width="650px">

 # Suggested Improvements

-**1. Server Response:** Instead of a response with the raw result number of the factorial calculation, sent an already formated number with scientific notation.
+**1. Server Response:** Instead of a factorial response with the raw result number, would be a good option to, send an already formatted result with scientific notation.
 This could prevent the Infinity Bug caused by javascript when tries to parse the response number.

-**2. Result position and size:** Currently the response includes a text plus the actual result number.
+**2. Result position and size:** Currently the UI displays the response with a text, and the result number.
 As it is, is difficult to read.
 My suggestion is, present the result with a bigger font, without the text and between the title and the input field.
 Like in this image:

 <img src="/bug-report/images/suggestion.png" width="650px">

 # Next Steps

-Depending on the priority/severity a bug report can be added into the sprint to be fixed under a Hot-Fix process.
-If this isn't the case, a bug would be added to the Backlog to be selected, analysed, stimated and added to the next Sprint backlog to be worked.
+Depending on the priority/severity of a reported bug, it can be added into the current sprint to be fixed (Hot-Fix).
+If isn't the case, a bug ticket will be added to the Backlog.
+Next it goes throught a selection process, analysis, estimation and finally is added to the next Sprint Backlog to be worked.

-Its considered a good practice add one test case per bug found.
-So this test case would be part of the sanity check after the fix was made.
-Then could be part of the next set of tests for a Regression over the system.
+It is considered a good practice add one test case per bug found.
+Then, this test case will be part of the Sanity Check after the bug fix was made.
+Also, could be part of the next set of Regression tests over the system.